wilkie/tubeca/README.md

 The Vite dev server is configured to proxy `/api/*` requests to the backend server at `http://localhost:3000`.
 This avoids CORS issues during development.

+## API Documentation

+See [API.md](./API.md) for complete API documentation including all endpoints, authentication, and request/response formats.

 ## Available Scripts

 - `pnpm dev` - Start all dev servers